+2 Formerly referred to the Workers’ Compensation and Rehabilitation (Acts of Terrorism) Act 2001 the short title of which was changed to the Workers’ Compensation and Injury Management (Acts of Terrorism) Act 2001 by the Workers’ Compensation Reform Act 2004 s.
+171(2).

-Now known as the Workers’ Compensation and Injury Management (Acts of Terrorism) (Final Day) Regulations 2002; citation changed (see note under r.
+3 Now known as the Workers’ Compensation and Injury Management (Acts of Terrorism) (Final Day) Regulations 2002; citation changed (see note under r.
 1).